rmorison/rmorison.github.io/content/posts/bringing-up-backstage.md

 ### Docker Compose Setup {#docker-compose-setup}

 With our Docker image built, time to get it running on a server.
 We'll use the `docker-compose.yml` I've built in the [backstage-docker repo](https://github.com/rmorison/backstage-docker).
 The configuration instructions are documented there, so we'll just mimic the [Step by Step](https://github.com/rmorison/backstage-docker#step-by-step) here.
-Be sure to review [env setup](https://github.com/rmorison/backstage-docker#env-docs) carefully, most problems result from errors there.
+Be sure to review [env setup](https://github.com/rmorison/backstage-docker#env-docs) carefully, most problems trace back to a setting in that file.

 On your server

 ````shell
 git clone git@github.com:rmorison/backstage-docker.git